stmcculloch/stmcculloch-website/docs/optimize-health/optimize-focus.md

 ## 40 Hz Binaural Beats

 Two sine waves, one slightly different frequency to the other.
 For some reason, the brain likes this.
+Start listening 30 minutes before focus session.

 ## Supplements